nodejs/admin/MEMBER_TRAVEL_FUND.md

 Generally speaking, however, members shouldn't need to worry about the status of the fund itself.

+Examples of prior travel requests include attending a TC39 meeting, [Node.js collaboration summits][], and [Code and Learn][] mentoring.

-**The following considerations are made for approval of the request:**
+#### Considerations for approval of a request

+##### Impact

+* Preference given to events hosted or sponsored by the Node.js foundation.
+For example, [Node.js collaboration summits][] and Diagnostics summits should be given precedence because they bring together members of the organization to help the foundation projects make progress.
+* Preference given to speakers and panelists of a conference.
+Speaking and doing panels at a conference generate a more significant impact than attending.
+However, individuals applying for the travel fund to speak or participate in panels should confirm that the event organizers cannot cover the travel expenses before submitting a request.

+##### Outreach

-* Impact: Preference given to underserved communities.
+* Preference given to underserved communities.
 More specifically, within a subject the foundation is trying to promote awareness about (e.g. general knowledge about the foundation) there are people, communities, and geographies where that knowledge is not very widespread.
 This is where preference will be given.
 For instance, an event in San Francisco would be less attractive than an event of the same size in Kansas City.

+##### Cost

-* Cost: The larger the stipend the more critically the travel fund admins will consider the application.
+The larger the stipend the more critically the travel fund admins will consider the application.
 The budget for this program is a finite resource.

+##### Equity

-* Equity: Preference given to individuals who do not have a corporate travel fund and have not previously received a stipend.
+Preference given to individuals who cannot receive travel funding from their employers or individuals who have not previously received a stipend.

-Examples of prior travel requests include attending a TC39 meeting, Collaborator Summit, and Code + Learn mentoring.

 ### Reimbursement